News & Events

 Established in 1994, FRS, in cooperation with the National Telecommunications Cooperative Association (NTCA), seeks to sustain and enhance the quality of life throughout Rural America by advancing an understanding of rural telecommunications issues.
 In keeping with its mission, furthering the education of rural youth is one of the foundation’s primary focuses.
 Our cooperative, Paul Bunyan Communications, is a member of NTCA and is proud to support FRS in this worthy endeavor.

 "Access to broadband Internet services enhances life in so many different ways.
 It opens up e-commerce opportunities, educational, cultural, and recreational resources.
-It is especially important in rural areas where it can help overcome distance and financial barriers," said Gary Johnson, CEO/GM of Paul Bunyan Communications, "We've seen the difference it can make first hand throughout our service territory and we hope to bring it to as many in Trout Lake Township as we can."
+It is especially important in rural areas where it can help overcome distance and financial barriers," said Gary Johnson, CEO/GM of Paul Bunyan Communications, "We've seen the difference it can make first hand throughout our service territory and we are proud to bring Broadband access to thousands of locations in the Park Rapids area the past three years."